In this article you will find all the updated information about the crewmember type D visa for the United States and how to apply nowadays.

 - Electronic visa application through Form DS-160.

-- Receipt of payment of the visa fee of S $160.
+- Receipt of payment of the visa fee for $160.

-It is a visa whose validity is also for a limited period.
-It cannot be used to legally work in the United States in a company other than the one indicated in the application.
+The C-1/D visa is the name of the visa for a crew/transit.
+It is normally used by workers on ships or cruise ships to transit and embark in the US.
+It is a temporary visa and cannot be used to legally work in the United States in a company other than the one indicated in the application.

 What type of visa do cabin crew need?

-The correct visa for the cabin crew of a commercial aircraft is the C-1/D transit visa.
-This visa is mandatory for all crew members on international airlines and shipping companies.
-The C-1/D visa is granted to crew personnel so that they can legally carry out their work activities.
+The correct visa for cabin crew on a commercial airliner is the C-1/D transit visa.
+This visa is mandatory for all crew members in international airlines and shipping companies.
+The C-1/D visa is issued to crew personnel so that they can legally carry out their work activities.

-If you need help applying for any of these visas, our immigration attorneys will be happy to assist you.
-We have specialized personnel who help you complete the forms and gather the necessary documentation.
+If you need help applying for a US visa, our immigration attorneys will be happy to assist you.
+We have specialized staff who help you fill out the forms and gather the necessary documentation.